Battle of Krechowce: Battle

 On 24 July 1917 at 3:30 p.m., the Polish forces, reinforced by a Russian armored vehicle, went into action.
 Bavarian infantry, supported by artillery and an armored vehicle, defended Krechowce.
 After Polish soldiers reached the center of the village, superior German firepower forced them to retreat.
 Soldiers of the 2nd and 3rd Squadrons then dismounted and awaited action.
 Mościcki sent a few patrols into Krechowce, simulating another attack.

 Meanwhile, a battalion of the Russian 41st Infantry Regiment arrived to support the Polish uhlans while the bulk of the Russian 11th Infantry Division crossed the two bridges, which the Poles then blew up.
 Mościcki's 4th Squadron, operating east of Stanisławów, at some point met two squadrons of German cavalry.
 The Germans retreated, and the Poles, while in pursuit, found themselves under heavy fire from infantry in the village of Drohomirczany.
 To save the situation, Mościcki's 1st Squadron joined the 4th Squadron, and the two squadrons drove the enemy infantry — which turned out to be a Bosnian unit in Austro-Hungarian Army service — out of Drohomirczany.

 Mościcki's patrols returned from Krechowce at about 8 p.m., providing him with information about German reinforcements which had appeared in the village.
 Before nightfall, all Polish forces were ordered to retreat to a location south of Stanisławów.

-Results
+Aftermath

 Facing an overhwlemingly superior enemy force and without artillery support of its own, the 400 soldiers of the lst Uhlan Regiment checked the advance of 2,000 Germans for five hours, allowing the Russian 11th Infantry Division to avoid encirclement and withdraw.
 Although the Battle of Krechowce was not important from a strategic point of view, and did not significantly affect the events of World War I, it became legendary among Poles.
 The 1st Uhlan Regiment became known as the 1st Krechowce Uhlan Regiment, and the battle was commemorated with the inscription “KRECHOWCE 24 VII 1917” on the Tomb of the Unknown Soldier in Warsaw.
 The inscription was removed by Polish Communist Party authorities of the Polish People's Republic, but after the Third Polish Republic was established in 1989, the inscription was restored after 1990.